Enabling Collective Housing for Women and Ethnic Women

 Focus area for research outcomes: Waikato, Aotearoa NZ

-Shama Ethnic Women’s Trust wants make a positive impact within the housing sector that will result in better housing and living outcomes for women overall and with a particular focus on ethnic women.
+Shama Ethnic Women’s Trust wanted to make a positive impact within the housing sector that could result in better housing and living outcomes for women overall and with a particular focus on ethnic women.